Fabian-G/quest/docs/editing.md

 ## Basic Commands

-The most basic ways of modifying your todo.txt is by using the commands `add`, `complete`, `prioritize` and `remove`.
+The most basic way of modifying your todo.txt is by using the commands `add`, `complete`, `prioritize` and `remove`.
 With the exception of `add` these commands will take any number of selectors (as described in [Selection](selection.md)).